Rishab86515/Food_101/README.md

 # Food Vision :hamburger: :camera:

-As an introductory project to myself, I built an end-to-end **CNN Image Classification Model** which identifies the food in your image.
+This an end-to-end **CNN Image Classification Model** which identifies the food in your image.

-I worked out with a pre-trained Image Classification Model that comes with Keras and then retrained it on the infamous **Food101** Dataset.
+I worked out with a pre-trained Image Classification Model that comes with Keras and then retrained it on the **Food101** Dataset.

 ### Fun Fact